1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 | Err: MINTEMP | Err: MAXTEMP | Err: THERMAL RUNAWAY |
 |--------------|--------------|----------------------|
 | ![Err: MINTEMP: Bed](assets/images/controlunit_err_bed-min-temp_web.jpg)   | ![Err: MAXTEMP: E1](assets/images/controlunit_err_e1-max-temp_web.jpg) | ![Err: THERMAL RUNAWAY: E1](assets/images/controlunit_thermal-runaway_e1_web.jpg) |

-Before going into details here, I have to mention that I personally only came across the warnings "Err: MAXTEMP: E1" and "Err: MINTEMP: Bed".
-I might be wrong of course, but looking at the underlying reasons for these kind of errors, I *assume* that it's also possible to get the warnings "Err: MINTEMP: E1" and "Err: MAXTEMP: Bed".
-Therefore I'll write the next sections assuming and regarding that both type of messages may occur for either the extruder or the bed.
-So please keep that in mind when reading further..

 - **MINTEMP** and **THERMAL RUNAWAY** errors:
   These kind of errors are called "thermal runaway errors" (*Attention: I'm not sure about the MINTEMP error yet though!*) and they are triggered by a function called "thermal runaway protection".